Kong/docs.konghq.com/app/_src/deck/guides/konnect.md

 content_type: reference
 ---

+{:.important}
+> Konnect requires decK v1.40.0 or above.
+Versions below this will see inconsistent `deck gateway diff` results.

 You can manage {{site.base_gateway}} core entity configuration in your {{site.konnect_short_name}} organization using decK.

 decK can only target one control plane at a time.